MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/application-insights-asp-net-agent.md

 ### [Detailed instructions](#tab/detailed-instructions)

 This tab describes how to onboard to the PowerShell Gallery and download the ApplicationMonitor module.
 Included are the most common parameters that you need to get started.
-We've also provided manual download instructions in case you don't have internet access.
+We also provide manual download instructions in case you don't have internet access.

 ### Get a connection string